Varndean School: History

-The Balfour Building, opened in 1993, houses Art and Design Technology.
-The Friar Building, in use since 2000, accommodates English and Humanities.
-In 2008, a new expanded Library opened in the Ditchling building, which was refurbished in 2013 as the new Reading Room.
-Further expansion works within the existing building footprint in 2021-22 brought a second floor to the canteen, new classrooms for Mathematics, Art and Philosophy, and an IT office.
-The creation of the new Art classroom made way for one of the existing Art rooms in Balfour building to be repurposed as a dedicated clay studio complete with a kiln.
-Upgrading of the exterior multi-sports surfaces was completed in 2023-24 and regeneration of two classrooms on the Balfour hardcourt took place in 2024.

-Varndean was the first specialist school in the city, being granted a specialism in Technology in 1998.
-In 2005 it went on to be designated a high-performing specialist school; in 2006 Varndean obtained its second specialism in Music, followed by a third specialism in Applied Learning in 2007.
+In 2012, a house system was introduced to Varndean, with four houses being instated: Angelou, Turing, Russell and Ellis.
+A fifth house, Lennox, was introduced in 2020.

 Several Pygmy goats were introduced in September 2016 and were cared for by students.
-The goats were initially being rehomed and intended to control grass, but their therapeutic effects and recreational benefits were recognised.
+The goats were initially being rehomed and intended to control grass, but their therapeutic effects were recognised.
 In April 2021, the goats were moved to Ferring Country Centre during construction works at the school, but are now there permanently.

-In the summer of 2022 several Continental Giant Rabbits were introduced as the school's new therapy animals, followed by a herd of guinea pigs in the autumn.
+In 2022, several Continental Giant Rabbits were introduced as the school's new therapy animals, followed by a herd of guinea pigs in the autumn.

 Headteachers

 Below is a list of all the headteachers of the school.